Fully self-consistent optimization of the Jastrow-Slater-type wave function using a similarity-transformed Hamiltonian: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This study was supported by Grant-in-Aid for young scientists (Grant Number JP18K13470) from the Japan Society for the Promotion of Science, Japan.
+This study was supported by Grant-in-Aid for young scientists, Grant Number JP18K13470, from the Japan Society for the Promotion of Science, Japan, and JST FOREST Program, Grant Number JPMJFR212P.
 We thank Prof. Shinji Tsuneyuki for fruitful discussion.